 I remember watching Dr. Libby’s TED Talk almost three years ago and then furiously typing out a blog post ode to her, because I was so immediately in love with her message!
 I even said something about wanting to make out with her.
 Haha!
 And would ya know, she reached out to me shortly after, we became friends, and met up a few times in NYC when she was here for work!

-Nat Kringoudis contacted me over four years ago, and we immediately hit it off.
+Nat Kringoudis contacted me over eight years ago, and we immediately hit it off.
 We’ve been friends ever since, and went on to host a podcast together called The Period Party.
-We’ve recorded over 80 episodes and it’s been downloaded nearly 500,000 times!
+We recorded over 150 episodes together and it’s been downloaded millions of times!
 And we finally met IRL in 2016 when she visited the US for the first time.